Audition And Portfolio Day Requirements

 With the exception of Art History and Interactive Media Design, all School of Art

 & Design majors require a portfolio review for admission.

 Portfolios for incoming students must be uploaded through the program application for admissions consideration in the studio arts programs.
 To receive scholarship consideration, students must also attend a Portfolio Review Day or meet with faculty on campus for a private portfolio review.

 All applicants are required to write a short essay describing interests and creative, academic, and professional goals.
 Explain reasons why you wish to undertake university study in art on the application.
 Students pursuing certification in Art Education should include a statement on why they want to teach art.
 This statement must be single spaced and printed on a single 8 1/2” x 11” sheet of paper.

-The portfolio should include 8 to 12 pieces of the best examples of your art work executed in the previous year.
-Examples in all media are encouraged; painting, sculpture, ceramics, mixed media, photography, electronic media, life drawings, high quality sketchbook pages and CD.
+The portfolio should include 8 to 15 pieces of the best examples of your art work executed in the previous year.
+Examples in all media are encouraged; painting, sculpture, ceramics, mixed media, photography, electronic media, life drawings, high quality sketchbook pages.

-The images should be arranged in PowerPoint with each image slide labeled with name, title, medium, and work dimensions.
+T he images should be labeled with name, title, medium, and work dimensions.

 School of Theatre and Dance Audition and Portfolio Requirements

 BFA in Acting